If you’re looking to get your forklift license, now is a great time.

 OSHA 1910.178(l)(6)

 That said, a simple sheet of paper would work.
-Just as long as it contains the information above, it counts as a forklift certification “card.”
+As long as it contains the information above, it counts as a forklift certification “card.”

 Does Your Picture Have to Be on Your Certification Card?

-No, your card doesn’t need your picture on it.
-It only needs the basic identifying information above.
+No, your card does not need your picture on it.
+It only required the basic identifying information above.

 Do you need a driver's license to operate a forklift?